aquaMetrics/leafpacs/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+THIS PACKAGE IS A WORK IN PROGRESS PLEASE DON’T USE IN PRODUCTION.

 The goal of `leafpacs` R package is to calculate river LEAFPACS classification.